Good luck to the Knox College Women's Basketball team as they begin their tournament journey to defend their ...

 Explore other majors & minors

-Assistant Professor of Modern Languages-Spanish, Chair of Latin American Studies
+Burkhardt Distinguished Chair in Modern Languages (Spanish); Chair of Latin American Studies

 2 East South Street

 What is this place we call "Latin America?"
 Who are Latin Americans?
 And why should people in the United States care about the region and its people?
 For starters, close to 20 percent of the U.S. population identifies as Latin American, yet most have a very limited understanding of who these fellow citizens are.
 Latin Americans speak Spanish, but also Portuguese and Dutch and half a dozen other languages.They come from centers of global business as well as struggling economies.
 They are African, European, Native American.
 And when they come to the United States, it's not necessarily to live the American Dream.

 We strive to shatter misconceptions with a multidisciplinary approach, studying the religion, economics, art, and culture of the Latin American world.
 Faculty with diverse backgrounds in fields such as language, political science, art, and history will guide you in your journey.Through an array of courses and a final integrated project, students discover that Latin American countries have linguistic, ethnic, cultural, and political differences that are sometimes as great as their similarities.

 At Knox, we understand that living in a culture is one of the most efficient ways to better understand it.
 Through exploration of Latin American media, religion, and economics, as well as engagement in our many study abroad opportunities, students gain a deeper understanding of the complexity of Latin America and its impact on business, the environment, geopolitics, and popular culture.

 Estimated Salary of Alumni with Latin American Studies Degrees

 A minor in Latin American Studies complements a variety of different majors.